FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions-new.md

 <img src="images/updated_guestbook--browser.png"/> <br>

 >📷 Take a screenshot of your updated application and save it as a .jpg or .png with the filename `up-app.png`.
-You will be prompted to upload the screenshot in the Peer Assignement.
+You will be prompted to upload the screenshot in the Peer Assignment.

 > **Note:** Please stop the application before running the next steps.